-Leave as Early as you can!
-During the summer months, afternoon thunderstorms seem to be the norm – these typically happen around the 1-2pm time frame.
-It’s best to summit around 11 a.m and be down from the mountain by 1 pm.
+Leave as early as you can!
+During the summer months, afternoon thunderstorms are the norm – these typically happen around the 1-2 pm time frame.
+It’s best to summit around 11 a.m. and be down from the mountain by 1 pm.
 This means in most cases leaving as early as possible – even before sunrise (with appropriate lamps/lights) to get a head start on the trail.

 Just like summer, winter weather can be amazingly unpredictable – yet predictable.
 The pattern is the same.
-Skies can be blue and next thing you know its a winter storm.
-Don’t forget that the days are extremely short during the winter and you should plan accordingly.
+The sky can be blue and the next thing you know there is a winter storm.
+Don’t forget that the days are extremely short during the winter, and you should plan accordingly.
 I would not advise summiting during the winter without having any prior experience or support with an experienced guide and outfitter who can help you.

-The picture below looks like an awesome winter view but was the first week of June.
-Alpine summits may not be cleared of winter snows (or may still experience snows) well into early summer.
+The picture below looks like an awesome winter view, but it was the first week of June.
+Alpine summits may not be cleared of winter snow (or may still experience snow) well into early summer.